Distributed open asynchronous information access environment

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Sen, Mehmet, "Distributed open asynchronous information access environment" (2000).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 136.
+136.